nikhilsarin1/Chess-Engine/README.md

 - Play chess against the computer with a playable AI.
 - Support for standard chess rules including castling, en passant, and pawn promotion.
-- Interactive command-line interface for playing and controlling the game.
+- Interactive graphical-user interface for playing and controlling the game.

 ## Project Structure